PixelDoted/Scripted-Models/README.md

-rotate <x> <y> <z> // visualy rotates an entity/modelpart angle <pitch> <yaw> <roll> // rotates a modelpart used for animations (doesn't go back to the default angle after used) particle <particle type> <x> <y> <z> <velocity x> <velocity y> <velocity z> // creates a particle cancel // cancels the script (hiding the modelpart/entity running this script)
+rotate <x> <y> <z> // visualy rotates an entity/modelpart angle <pitch> <yaw> <roll> // rotates a modelpart used for animations (doesn't go back to the default angle after used) particle <particle type> <x> <y> <z> <velocity x> <velocity y> <velocity z> // creates a particle define // think of this as a comment but compiled with the script cancel // cancels the script (hiding the modelpart/entity running this script)

 v -> vertex